 - ➤ POWER: The Power socket is where you will connect the power adapter.
-Please use the power adapter provided with this TL-WR720N 150Mbps Wireless N Router. - WAN: The WAN port is where you will connect the DSL/cable Modem, or Ethernet. - LAN (1-2): These ports connect the Router to the local PC(s).
+Please use the power adapter provided with this router. - WAN: The WAN port is where you will connect the DSL/cable Modem, or Ethernet. - LAN (1-2): These ports connect the Router to the local PC(s). - Wireless antenna: To receive and transmit the wireless data.